philcryer/alpine-linux-desktop/README.md

 ## Quote

-Harry Tuttle: "Listen, kid, we're all in it together.*"
+Harry Tuttle: *"Listen, kid, we're all in it together."*

 ### Thanks